-Narrated by Jeff Bridges, the film tells the story of Pablo Ferro, the artist responsible for the look and feel of much of Stanley Kubrick’s and Hal Ashby’s work, and one of the men who first made film title sequences “a thing.”
+Narrated by Jeff Bridges it featured a number of brilliant filmmakers and creative collaborators telling the story of the artist behind the look and feel of much of Stanley Kubrick’s and Hal Ashby’s work, and one of the men who made title sequences “a thing.”

 Richard's debut film premiered in Rotterdam and was the opening Gala at the Los Angeles Latino Film Festival in 2013.
 Pablo opened to laudatory reviews, featured in dozens of cinema and design publications internationally, and sold in several territories

 "Pablo is a wonderful delve into the life and talent of renowned film title designer, artist, and bohemian Pablo Ferro, this enthralling documentary is a must for any lover of cinema"

 "The story of some of the greatest films in American cinema through the perspective of a graphic designer"

 "A fully realized and remarkable visual and aural interpretation of Pablo Ferro's singular life.
 I love the expressive documentary and with Pablo I have a new favorite!"

 In Richard's latest film, the animated A Thousand Kisses he collaborated with celebrated Irish art director Alan Dunne who helped reimagine the Berlin and Rio de Janeiro of the early 30's.
 The screenplay is carved off the recently discovered correspondence of a war torn couple separated in 1933.